Duchamp’s Endgame: Da Vinci, Dürer, Ingres, Poussin

 The Antonio Dalle Nogare Foundation is pleased to host the artist Kendell Geers on Friday, January 30, 2026.

-Geers will present the results of his extensive and in-depth research, which led him to the publication of Duchamp's Endgame: Da Vinci, Dürer, Ingres, Poussin (2024).
+Geers will present the results of his extensive and in-depth research, which led him to the publication of Duchamp's Endgame: Da Vinci, Dürer, Ingres, Poussin (2024), published by Mercatorfonds.

-In this work, he challenges the conventional definition of Duchamp as a radical iconoclast, highlighting the influences of classical masters such as Leonardo, Poussin, Dürer and Ingres on the artist’s production after his time in Munich in 1912.
+In this book, he challenges the conventional definition of Marcel Duchamp as a radical iconoclast, highlighting the influences of classical masters such as Leonardo, Poussin, Dürer and Ingres on the artist’s production after his time in Munich in 1912.

 Oculist Witness (2024)

-Geers’ latest book Duchamp’s Endgame: da Vinci, Dürer, Ingres, Poussin is a passionate tale about the fundamental mysteries of what the work by the Godfather of Dada and Pope of Surrealism.
+Duchamp’s Endgame: da Vinci, Dürer, Ingres, Poussin is a passionate tale about the fundamental mysteries of Marcel Duchamp.

 For the first time since the Summer of 1912, Geers opens our eyes to exactly what Duchamp was doing in Munich and why he stopped painting in 1919.
 The mystery has been hidden in plain sight for over a century because every work of art he made holds the key to understanding another work of art.